Major Gifts Actionable Checklists, FAQs & Cheat Sheets

 What’s in these Checklists and Cheat Sheets?

-There are a number of separate worksheets so the subject matter is easy for you to manage and not overwhelming.
-If all of these issues resonate with you, then you’ll want to get them all.
+There are six separate worksheets so the subject matter is easy for you to manage and not overwhelming.
+If all of these issues resonate with you, then you’ll want to get them all — at the “Bundle Bargain” discount!
 If you’re struggling with a particular area, then you can just get the one or two you need most.

 Each Checklist or Cheat Sheet contains 10 – 20 pages and presents practical actionable tips as well as answers to frequently asked questions.
 They are designed to be helpful to the practicing fundraiser as well as the CEO, CFO or volunteer who wants to help their organization initiate effective best practices — tried and true techniques — to raise more money.